Skip to main content

 Authoring a Manifest

 The minimal manifest syntax is below.
-Please only submit one manifest per PR.
+Submit only one manifest per PR.

 {